Are you interested in the best historical fiction authors of all time? There are plenty of amazing historical novel examples from which to choose.

 His best-known novels focus on The Rifleman, Richard Sharpe.
 The series was eventually turned into a television series of the same name.
 His works have also served as the basis for the television series The Last Kingdom, run by the BBC.
 Today, he lives in the United States with his wife, frequently moving between Cape Cod, Massachusetts, and Charleston, South Carolina.

 His most popular novel series, Sharpe, focuses on Richard Sharpe, who was sent to the Iberian Peninsula to fight against Napoleon.
 The series takes place over seven years, with Sharpe frequently engaging with the enemy across multiple battles.
-You can pick up a copy of Sharpe for yourself from Amazon.

 Final Word On The Best Historical Fiction Authors